 The evaluation process is approached in a manner to provide timely feedback to and from the intern in order to ensure training goals and expectations are being met.
-All evaluations are completed utilizing an online system (Medhub, see Appendix C for scoring criteria for the Performance Evaluation).
+All evaluations are completed utilizing an online system (Qualtrics, see Appendix C for scoring criteria for the Performance Evaluation).
 At the beginning of the internship year, interns complete a self-assessment of their experience relative to training objectives of the internship (see pages 9 to 13 for competencies and learning elements).
 The initial self-assessment opens a dialogue about the intern's strengths and specific training areas of growth.
 The interns are encouraged to develop a growth mindset by identifying how to further develop each competency throughout the training year.

 Progress is monitored throughout the internship year, however, more formal verbal and written feedback provided mid-year (December) and at the end of the year (June).
-During these evaluations, the intern will meet with their individual supervisor(s) and/or training director to review the Intern Performance Evaluation completed by the supervisor.
+During these evaluations, the intern will meet with their individual supervisor(s) and/or training director to review the intern performance evaluation completed by the supervisor.
 These evaluations are used to provide an opportunity to communicate the intern's progress.
-At the end of the internship year, summative feedback is given to the intern during their final Performance Evaluation in June.
-In addition, the intern is expected to complete an informal, mid-year Supervisor Evaluation, which allows the intern to specify what the intern would like more (or less of) from their individual supervisor.
-The intern also completes a formal end-of-year Supervisor Evaluation, based on the supervisor competencies for Health Service Psychologists, which aims to acknowledge supervisor strengths and areas for growth.
+At the end of the internship year, summative feedback is given to the intern during their final performance evaluation in June.
+In addition, the intern is expected to complete an informal, mid-year supervisor evaluation, which allows the intern to specify what the intern would like more (or less of) from their individual supervisor.
+The intern also completes a formal end-of-year supervisor evaluation, based on the supervisor competencies for health service psychologists, which aims to acknowledge supervisor strengths and areas for growth.

-Lastly, a Program Evaluation is provided to the interns to complete during the end of the training year (June).
+Lastly, a program evaluation is provided to the interns to complete at the end of the training year (June).
 This evaluation allows our interns to broadly evaluate program strengths and areas for growth.
-Interns rotate as representatives during the Training Committee meetings, which provides them an opportunity to provide informal feedback about program strengths and areas for growth on a monthly basis.
-Our Performance Evaluation Policy is further described in Appendix C. Serious concerns regarding an intern's performance will be addressed through due process procedures (see Appendix D).
+Interns rotate as representatives during the training committee meetings, which provides them an opportunity to provide informal feedback about program strengths and areas for growth on a monthly basis.
+Our performance evaluation policy is further described in Appendix C. Serious concerns regarding an intern's performance will be addressed through due process procedures (see Appendix D).
 Interns are strongly encouraged to address grievances related to training, supervision, or evaluation with their primary and/or therapy supervisor(s) first to resolve concerns informally.
-Supervisors will inform the Training Director of issues that arise in order to determine if additional programmatic support/response is required to maintain the integrity of the program.
+Supervisors will inform the training director of issues that arise in order to determine if additional programmatic support/response is required to maintain the integrity of the program.
 Formal procedures are described in Appendix E.

-MAINTENANCE OF RECORDS
+MAINTENANCE OF RECORDS AND PROGRAM COMMUNICATION

 Per Commission of Accreditation (CoA) requirements, our program has a confidential system for maintaining intern records.
 Hard copies of intern records are stored in a confidential, locked filing cabinet and electronically stored in a share folder that can only be accessed by the training director and primary training staff.
 The training director is responsible for storing this information.
 This file is also shared with administrative/clerical staff who may assist in organizing both hard copy and electronic charts.
 Complete records will also have access to these records during on-site review by site visitors.
-All records will be maintained indefinitely, including: Certificates of Completion; Intern Performance Evaluations (2 per year for each intern); Description of Training Experiences for Each Internship Year, and California Board of Psychology forms.
+All records will be maintained indefinitely, including certificates of completion, intern performance evaluations (2 per year for each intern), description of training experiences for each internship year, and California Board of Psychology forms.